AMAT vs CDNS: Which is Better to Buy in 2026?

 Should I invest in AMAT or CDNS for long term?

-For long-term investing, consider that AMAT has BUY rating with 80% confidence, while CDNS has BUY rating with 82% confidence.
+For long-term investing, consider that AMAT has a A grade with 79% confidence, while CDNS has a A grade with 80% confidence.
 Higher confidence indicates more consistent fundamentals from SEC filings.
 This is not investment advice - always do your own research.

 What do the AI models say about AMAT vs CDNS?